openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorization Request {#credential-authz-request}

-A Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential Endpoint as defined in (#credential-endpoint).
+An Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential Endpoint as defined in (#credential-endpoint).

-There are two possible ways to request issuance of a specific Credential type in a Authorization Request.
+There are two possible ways to request issuance of a specific Credential type in an Authorization Request.
 One way is to use of the `authorization_details` request parameter as defined in [@!I-D.ietf-oauth-rar] with one or more authorization details objects of type `openid_credential` (#authorization-details).
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

 ### Request Issuance of a Certain Credential Type using `authorization_details` Parameter {#authorization-details}

-The request parameter `authorization_type` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
+The request parameter `authorization_details` defined in Section 2 of [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following elements to be used with this authorization details type:

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `format`: REQUIRED.
 JSON string representing the format in which the Credential is requested to be issued.
 This Credential format identifier determines further claims in the authorization details object specifically used to identify the Credential type to be issued.
 This specification defines Credential Format Profiles in (#format_profiles).